Introduction to Utility Function

 More things are not always an indication of more happiness.
 When you are very thirsty, one glass of water can make you happy and two glasses of water can make you happier.
 But, after 2 glasses, your thirst can mitigate, the 3rd glass of water may or may not give you much pleasure.
 That is the idea of a utility function.

-If we let 0 means completely unsatisfied and 1 means fully satisfied, then we can model this idea as shown below.
+If we let 0 mean completely unsatisfied and 1 mean fully satisfied, then we can model this idea as shown below.

 In economics, monetary gains to perceived values are modeled using a utility function, like this.

-In the above chart, we represent Real world monetary gain on X-axis, and level of satisfaction (in terms of 0 to 1) in Y-axis.
-We can see that, if someone has such utility function, he will not be as much excited as he gains money after 2000$.
-But if he gets money from 0 to 1000$, he gets super excited.
+In the above chart, we represent Real-world monetary gain on the X-axis and the level of satisfaction (in terms of 0 to 1) on the Y-axis.
+We can see that, if someone has such a utility function, he will not be as much excited as he gains money after 300$.
+But if he gets money from 0 to 100$, he gets super excited.

 But, why?
 Why on earth, someone will have a cap on the satisfaction level for money or anything he/she receives in real life?
 The answer is given below.